-An online community gives you the opportunity to connect and share information with others who may be experiencing similar issues and experiences with their epilepsy.
-These communities are also a good way to find out about the latest happenings and events.
+An online community gives you the opportunity to connect and share information with others who may be having similar issues and experiences with their epilepsy.
+These communities are also a good way to find out about the latest happenings, information and events.

-Epilepsy Action Australia has established a number of online forums and websites catering to different age-groups and circumstances.
+Epilepsy Action Australia has a number of online forums and websites catering to different age-groups and circumstances.

 The Epilepsy Action Australia Facebook page is the best way to stay connected with the epilepsy community and hear about upcoming events, programs, surveys and studies.
 Updated regularly, it offers a wealth of information and alerts you to the latest epilepsy news and happenings

 The Epilepsy: In Memoriam – you are not alone Facebook page is dedicated to family and friends who have lost someone dear as a result of epilepsy.
 It offers an opportunity to honour a loved one with stories, comments and photos as well as connect with others who may have gone or be going through a similar experience.